Apple Watch Ultra 2 Review: Reaching for the top

 Double tapping my way into the future

 The watch’s perfect use case presented itself a few weeks ago.
 I opened a joint bank account with my partner, but the first time we tried to use the debit card, it declined because we hadn’t verified it.
 On the way home, with my arms full of groceries, I got a call from the bank to confirm we tried to use the card, and being able to double tap to answer was incredibly convenient.
-Not to mention, taking the call from and using the watch’s speakers/microphone while walking home felt extremely cool.
-And a lot less awkward than trying to tap the accept call button with my nose.
+Not to mention, taking the call from and using the watch’s speakers/microphone while walking home felt extremely cool — and a lot less awkward than trying to tap the accept call button with my nose.

 That being said, I don’t get that many calls when both my arms are full, so the most common situation I use double tap is to accept automatic workouts while biking.
 It’s convenient since interacting with the fitness tracker with two hands is nearly impossible when riding, and it’s nice to easily log exercise points towards my rings when biking for fun or transportation.

-It’s also nice to be able to double tap to check how much time is left on my cooking timer.
-This is really great since I’m often flying through my kitchen, holding a plate or stirring something with my other hand.
+It’s also great to be able to double tap to check how much time is left on my cooking timer.
+This is really useful since I’m often flying through my kitchen, holding a plate or stirring something with my other hand.
 With watchOS 10, the timer widget automatically inserts itself at the top of the new Smart Stack, making it effortless to reveal over any watch face by double tapping.

 There are other helpful ways to take advantage of double tap, but I didn’t use them as much.
 Whenever there are play/pause controls on-screen, you can control whatever is playing on your watch, which is handy.
 But since it also works through Apple’s ‘Now Playing’ API, you can also control playback on your iPhone, iPad or Apple TV.
 There was something super futuristic about my watch proactively opening the Now Playing interface when I was watching Legally Blonde the other day, making it easy to pause so I could run to the back to the kitchen for more napkins.

 You can also use the feature to activate the primary interaction for each notification.
-This is going to need some refinement.
+This is going to need some refinement, however.
 Generally, the primary action for messaging apps is to ‘reply,’ which may work for some, but I use my watch to look at my chats way more than to respond to them.

 In the Gesture settings menu, you can change the selection for what the action does when playing music or interacting with the Smart Stack, but nothing else.
 In the future, I’d love to see more options or a way for each app’s Apple Watch Notifications to allow users to choose the primary action.

 I’ll also mention that getting used to double tap has been a bit of a mental hurdle.
 It took a lot of timers being set on my watch for me even to get used to them appearing on the (also new) Smart Stack.
-Once I did, it felt natural, but all of this was a lot to get familiar with, and it took a few honest tries before I was able to remember what apps use the action.
+Once I did, it felt natural, but all of this was a lot to get familiar with, and it took a few honest tries before I could remember what apps use the action.
 I think it was a good idea for Apple to start minimally, and I’m excited to see where it goes next year.

 Hopefully, more gestures will be added to the mix, but it might be better to keep only this one next year.
 Instead of adding onto it, refine it, let people get used to the new gestures as more capable watches hit the masses, and then roll out more varied actions.
 On top of this, Apple is really going to need to make a big deal of it every year, or I worry many Apple Watch owners might forget it exists.
 It’s a sly feature, and people don’t update their watches nearly as often as phones.